 Level of risk in research

 - The National Statement on Ethical Conduct in Human Research, 2007, Updated 2018 (N.S.) classifies research according to the potential degree of risk involved.
 (N.S.
 2.1).

 - If research targets specific populations, cohorts or vulnerable groups in the Northern Territory, or if the research requires observation or direct interaction with participants beyond routine care, it is unlikely that the research will be considered by this HREC to be low risk.

-Audits, QA, and Case Studies
+Audits, QA, and Case Studies (Northern Territory only)

 - For clinical audits, quality assurance activities, or case studies using data that will be de-identified and where there has been no deviation from standard care, please use the Ethics Clearance Form for Clinical Audits, Quality Assurance, and Case Studies.
 This form is primarily designed for health related studies analysing routinely collected data in a clinical setting.
 This form can be submitted at any time for consideration for expedited review.

 - If you are unsure if this is the appropriate form to use, please contact the ethics admin office for advice.

 Multi-jurisdiction low or negligible risk (LNR) studies including National Mutual Acceptance (NMA)